microsoft/vscode-docs/docs/editor/vscode-web.md

 The GitHub Repositories extension makes it easy for you to clone the repository locally, reopen it on the desktop, or create a GitHub codespace for the current repository (if you have the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed and access to create GitHub codespaces).
 To do this, use the **Continue Working On...** command available from the Command Palette (`kbstyle(F1)`) or click on the Remote indicator in the Status bar.

+## Saving and sharing work

+When working on a local file in the web, your work is saved automatically if you have [Auto Save](/docs/editor/codebasics.md#save-auto-save) enabled.
+You can also save manually as you do when working in desktop VS Code (for example **File** > **Save**).

+When working on a remote repository, your work is saved in the browser's local storage until you commit it.
+If you open a repo or pull request using GitHub Repositories, you can push your changes in the Source Control view to persist any new work.

+As [described above](#continue-working-in-a-different-environment), you can continue working in other environments via **Continue Working On**.

+The first time that you use **Continue Working On** with uncommitted changes, you will have the option to bring your edits to your selected development environment using **Cloud Changes**, which uses a VS Code service to store your pending changes.
+This is described further in the [GitHub Repositories](/docs/sourcecontrol/github.md#continue-working-on) doc.

-## Use your own compute power with the VS Code Server
+## Use your own compute power with Remote-Tunnels

-You may develop against another machine in VS Code for the Web using the VS Code Server.
+You may develop against another machine in VS Code for the Web using the [Remote-Tunnels](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server) extension.

-The VS Code Server is a private preview service you can run on a remote development machine, like your desktop PC or a virtual machine (VM).
-It allows you to securely connect to that remote machine from anywhere through a vscode.dev URL, without the requirement of SSH.
+The Remote - Tunnels extension lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
+You can then securely connect to that machine from anywhere, without the requirement of SSH.
 This lets you "bring your own compute" to vscode.dev, enabling additional scenarios like running your code in the browser.

-You may learn more about the VS Code Server in its [documentation](https://aka.ms/vscode-server-doc).
+You may learn more about Remote-Tunnels in its [documentation](/docs/remote/tunnels.md).

 ## Safe exploration